ibm-cloud-docs/Cloudant/offerings/pricing.md

 `1 block = 100 lookups/sec, 50 writes/sec, and 5 queries/sec`

-You estimate the cost of 100 lookups, 50 writes, and 5 queries by using the following formula:
+To estimate the cost of 100 lookups, 50 writes, and 5 queries, use the following formula:

 `$0.105 per hour * 1 block * 730 hours = $76.65`

-You estimate the cost of 1,000 lookups, 500 writes, and 50 queries by using the following formula:
+To estimate the cost of 1,000 lookups, 500 writes, and 50 queries, use the following formula:

 `$0.105 per hour * 10 block * 730 hours = $766.50`